cockroachdb/docs/v22.1/build-a-python-app-with-cockroachdb.md

 This tutorial shows you how build a simple Python application with CockroachDB and the psycopg2 driver.
 For the CockroachDB back-end, you'll use a temporary local cluster.

 <div class="clearfix">
-  <a class="btn btn-outline-primary" href="../tutorials/build-a-python-app-with-cockroachdb-interactive.html" target="_blank">Run this in your browser &rarr;</a>
+  <a class="btn btn-outline-primary" href="../tutorials/build-a-python-app-with-cockroachdb-interactive.html" target="_blank" rel="noopener">Run this in your browser &rarr;</a>
 </div>

 ## Step 1.
 Install the psycopg2 driver